-Every week hard-working Australians are contributing to their superannuation fund, giving them piece of mind that they will have a source of income at retirement and access to Total Permanent Disability (TDP) insurance should they need it.
-Unfortunately, thousands of these Australians are discovering how difficult it can be to access these protections when tragedy strikes and injury or illness leaves them unable to work.
-Every day, countless Australians battle with their insurers to access the insurance benefits they desperately need in times like this.
+Every day, hard-working Australians contribute to their superannuation fund in the hopes they will have a source of income at retirement and access to Total Permanent Disability (TDP) insurance should they need it.
+Unfortunately, thousands of Australians who have been left unable to work due to injury or illness are discovering just how difficult it can be to access their hard-earned insurance benefits due to unfair tactics used by TPD insurers.

-- Constant requests for different information
+- Constant requests for different information;

-- Insisting they haven’t received documents that have been sent
+- Insisting they haven’t received documents that have been sent;

-- Transferring cases to new staff members so investigations have to restart
+- Transferring cases to new staff members so investigations have to restart;

 - Not answering calls or putting claimants on hold for long periods of time.

-Appallingly but not surprising, the ASIC report indicated that some insurance operators where offering staff bonuses based on their decline rate.
-This is just one example of the internal infrastructure within the industry to deny claimants’ payments.
+The ASIC report revealed that that the most poorly performing insurer (in terms of claim denials) was rejecting 37% of claims.
+Appallingly but not surprising, the ASIC report also indicated that some insurance operators were offering staff bonuses based on their decline rate.

-Written by Shine Lawyers on .
-Last modified: August 18, 2017.
+Written by Shine Lawyers.
+Last modified: October 8, 2020.